WGH History

 with a power of 500 watts.
 In April 1927 WSEA began broadcasting from the

-brand new Cavalier Hotel in Virginia Beach and was dark by 1928.
-WSEA,
+brand new Cavalier Hotel in Virginia Beach but was dark by the middle of 1928,

 however, had one shining moment on June 10, 1927 when Norfolk Mayor S. Heth